To add content, ask questions.

 - History of Spanish

-History of Spanish tracing the origins, evolution, and global spread of the Spanish language from Latin roots to modern times.
+History of Spanish traces the origins, evolution, and global spread of the Spanish language from ancient times to the present.

 - Spanish-Speaking Countries